 A surveyor conducting authorised surveys under these regulations should be conversant with the provisions of all written laws a knowledge of which is necessary to enable the efficient discharge the surveyor’s duties.

-[Regulation 6 inserted in Gazette 26 Jul 2013 p.
+[Regulation 6 inserted: Gazette 26 Jul 2013 p.
 3458.]

 7. Other instructions